levmyshkin/roundabout/README.md

 # Roundabout

-**Note: Roundabout is no longer under active development.
-I've moved the documentation over here to support the exists plugin, but there are known issues and such that won't be fixed.
-Use at your own risk.**

 Roundabout is a jQuery plugin that easily converts unordered lists & other nested HTML structures into entertaining, interactive, turntable-like areas.

 It’s ready-to-go straight out of the box, but if you want to get crazy, Roundabout is highly-customizable with an extensive API that allows for some pretty amazing results.